HashLips/hashlips_art_engine/README.md

 ];
 ```

-The Hair layers, exist as their own layers in the `layers` directory and use the `triat` key/property to overwrite the output metadata to always look like, the following, regardless of layer folder it is using–so both Male and Female art have a `Hair` trait.
+The Hair layers, exist as their own layers in the `layers` directory and use the `trait` key/property to overwrite the output metadata to always look like, the following, regardless of layer folder it is using–so both Male and Female art have a `Hair` trait.
 ```
     {
         "trait_type": "Hair",
-        "value": "buzz"
+        "value": "Rainbow Ombre"
       }
 ```